-My post – Does Recycling Work? – outlines the recycling process from beginning to end.
-Worth a read to understand the process and its challenges.
+Green That Life’s post — Where Does Your Recycling Go? — outlines the recycling process from beginning to end.
+It’s worth a read to understand the process and inherent challenges.

 Waste Management, the country’s largest residential garbage and recycling company devotes its page, Recycle Often Recycle Right, to explaining how to recycle.
 It provides downloadable materials to get you organized and ready to recycle right.

 The EPA has a How to Recycle page with guides for how to recycle the most common recyclables.